 Can you do it?

-- Indicate that you already have experience in key areas
+- Indicate what relevant experience you already have in key areas.

 Yes.
 A PhD is exciting work, but it is also hard work.
 You have to work independently and you have to read difficult books and articles, as you have to be able to work seriously with the details of theories and research methods.
 Your MA/MSc assignment grades are one piece of hard evidence, as is your dissertation grade.
 Grades are by no means everything, but you do need to show us that you have learned during your previous degrees to cope reasonably easily with high-level academic work.